Gleb Svyatoslavich

 Gleb Svyatoslavich (c.
 1052 – 30 May 1078) was Prince of Tmutarakan and Novgorod of Kievan Rus'.
 He ruled Tmutarakan under the overall authority of his father Sviatoslav Iaroslavich, Prince of Chernigov.
 He was twice expelled from his principality by one of his cousins Rostislav Vladimirovich.

 His father appointed him prince of Novgorod in 1067 or 1068.
-He suppressed a rebellion incited by a sorcerer against the bishop of the town.
+He suppressed a rebellion incited by a volkhv against the bishop of the town.
 Later he was expelled from Novgorod and was killed by the Chudes.
 The Russian Primary Chronicle writes that he "was kindly toward the poor and hospitable to strangers, zealous toward the church, warm in faith, peaceful, and fair in appearance".

 Early life

-Gleb was the eldest of the fours sons of Sviatoslav Iaroslavich, Prince of Chernigov by his first wife, Killikiya.
+Gleb was the eldest of four sons of Sviatoslav Iaroslavich, Prince of Chernigov by his first wife, Killikiya.
 According to historian Martin Dimnik, Gleb was born around 1049.
 He was named after his father's holy uncle, Gleb.
 His father appointed him to rule Tmutarakan, an important port by the Strait of Kerch, but the year of his appointment is unknown.